The Dark Knight Rises (soundtrack): HDTracks version

-A high-resolution, digital version of the soundtrack was released by HDTracks in 24-bit/192 kHz.
+A high-resolution digital version of the soundtrack was released by HDTracks in 24-bit/192 kHz.
 It contains all the bonus tracks from the standard digital edition, but spectral analysis of the audio files shows they were not true high-resolution files, with no frequencies at all above 22 kHz or so (basically equivalent to a 48 kHz sampling rate).

 Chant

-The film features a prevalent chant of the phrase deshi basara, which, according to Hans Zimmer himself, means "rise up" in a language which he says he's happy to have kept secret (allegedly Moroccan or another Arabic dialect, even Mongolian word "deeshee bosooroi" means literally "Rise Up" though this is disputed).
+The film features a prevalent chant of the phrase deshi basara, which, according to Hans Zimmer himself, means "rise up" in a language which he says he's happy to have kept secret (allegedly Moroccan or another Arabic dialect; the Mongolian word "deeshee bosooroi" means literally "rise up," though this is disputed).

-Though the chant is not considered proper Arabic, it can be transcribed phonetically into dialectal Maghrebi Arabic as تيجي بسرعة (Tījī basara’ah), translated as either "come quickly" or "she comes quickly" (both forms are identical in Arabic, but the latter meaning would be a foreshadowing in the story), which is loosely consistent with Hans Zimmer's provided meaning of the chant.

 When asked about the development of the chant, Zimmer said: "The chant became a very complicated thing because I wanted hundreds of thousands of voices, and it's not so easy to get hundreds of thousands of voices.
 So, we tweeted and we posted on the internet, for people who wanted to be part of it.
 It seemed like an interesting thing.
 We've created this world, over these last two movies, and somehow I think the audience and the fans have been part of this world.
-We do keep them in mind".
+We do keep them in mind."